Camberwick Green, Trumpton and Chigley

 Only this time there was simply more of it and it was shown for longer.

-Which was the problem.
-As small scale success gave way to full blown decidedly dodgy.
+Which was the problem unfortunately.Because small scale success gave way to full blown decidedly dodgy

 Episode 1 - "Lord Belborough's Secret" and Episode 9 - "Clay for Mr.Farthing"

-Harry Farthing uses "plenty of water" when giving a pottery demonstration to Dr. Mopp [ep.1] And also to the Trumpton telephone repair men later on in the series. [ep.9]
+Ep.1 - Harry Farthing uses "plenty of water" ( ho ho ! ) when giving a pottery demonstration to Dr. Mopp.

-Probably a crumpled sheet attached to the underside of his hand.
+Probably done using crumpled sheet of clear cellophans attached to the underside of his hand.

 Or,at least that's what it looks like when he brings his hand up from the reservoir at the bottom of the wheel and up over the pot.